camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

   1. Checkout the project with Git;
   2. Import the project into your IDE;
-  3. Build it with Maven, it will download the Camunda BPM WildFly distribution and execute the included Arquillian test.
+  3. Build it with Maven, it will download the Camunda Platform WildFly distribution and execute the included Arquillian test.
   4. Watch out for this console log: